Arkkis/Dashbox/README.md

 - Watch automatically updating viewers and followers.
 - Update Game and Title in channel you control.

-Requirements: GlaDOS in channel you want to control and rights to do so.

 Contact me on:
 http://pelilegacy.fi
 http://hitbox.tv/pelilegacy
 http://twitter.com/ArkkisN

-None of your personal info will not be saved to anywhere and will only be used when logging to GlaDOS's IRC-Server.
+None of your personal info will not be saved to anywhere and will only be used when authenticating to Hitbox API.
 Copyrights 2014 - Joni Nieminen

-This program is using Daniel Beaupre's Glados-bot for updating title and game on Hitbox.tv
+Special thanks to Daniel Beaupre for for giving me nice example of how you update Hitbox stuff.

 Check him out at:
 https://twitter.com/danbopes